eum2o/ftree/README.md

 - `[DIRECTORY]`: The directory to visualize.
 If not specified, defaults to the current directory.

 ### Options:
-- `--git`: Exclude git-related files and directories from the output.
+- `--gitignore`: Exclude git-related files and directories from the output.
 - `-h, --help`: Print help information.

 ### Examples: